 "I'm going to miss our wonderful, inspiring evening together, but I'll be with you, watching, cheering and donating to a magnificent cause."

-A BBC spokesman said: "We are so sorry that Terry won't be with us tomorrow night as we know how passionate he is about Children in Need.
+A BBC spokesman said today: "We are so sorry that Terry won't be with us tomorrow night as we know how passionate he is about Children in Need.

 "But we wish him a very speedy recovery and know he'll be watching from home and enjoying the show."

 A replacement host will be announced in due course, the BBC said.

 Tess Daly, Rochelle Humes, Nick Grimshaw and Fearne Cotton, who had been set to join Sir Terry on the show, will continue with their presenting duties.